 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: This is a retrospective study to evaluate acute upper gastrointestinal bleeding (AUGIB).
 We compared characteristics and outcomes between patients who develop AUGIB while in-hospital and patients who initially present with AUGIB.
-In-hospital patients had elevated mortality and morbidity with higher vasopressor use and extended length of stay.
+In-hospital patients had elevated mortality and morbidity, with higher vasopressor use and extended length of stay.
 Antithrombotic use constituted a robust risk factor for in-hospital AUGIB.
-Interestingly the shorter time to endoscopy in inpatients did not offset their worse outcomes.
-Whether this observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders, larger scale studies are warranted to shed more light on this important matter.
+Interestingly, the shorter time to endoscopy in inpatients did not offset their worse outcomes.
+To determine whether this observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders, larger scale studies are warranted to shed more light on this important matter.

-Haddad FG, El Imad T, Nassani N, Kwok R, Al Moussawi H, Polavarapu A, Ahmed M, El Douaihy Y, Deeb L. In-hospital acute upper gastrointestinal bleeding: What is the scope of the problem?.
+Haddad FG, El Imad T, Nassani N, Kwok R, Al Moussawi H, Polavarapu A, Ahmed M, El Douaihy Y, Deeb L. In-hospital acute upper gastrointestinal bleeding: what is the scope of the problem?.
 World J Gastrointest Endosc 2019; In press

 INTRODUCTION

 Acute Upper Gastrointestinal Bleeding (AUGIB) is a common medical problem defined as bleeding from the gastrointestinal (GI) tract proximal to the ligament of Treitz[1,2].
-According to previous reports, the annual incidence of AUGIB was estimated to be between 36 and 172 cases per 100000 adults[3-19], with a decline to 90-108 cases per 100000 adults during the last decade[14,15,20].
+According to previous reports, the annual incidence of AUGIB was estimated to be between 36-172 cases per 100,000 adults[3-19], with a decline to 90-108 cases per 100,000 adults during the last decade[14,15,20].
 This decline has been predominantly described in patients from developed countries[12,14,15,19], and has been attributed to advances in ulcer prevention and treatment, such as prophylactic proton pump inhibitors in targeted subgroups of patients on non-steroidal anti-inflammatory drugs (NSAIDs), as well as the decreased incidence of Helicobacter pylori (H. pylori) infection[6,13-15].
-The leading cause of AUGIB remains to be peptic ulcer disease (PUD)[6,9,11-13,15-18,20-23], particularly duodenal ulcer[23].
+The leading cause of AUGIB continues to be peptic ulcer disease (PUD)[6,9,11-13,15-18,20-23], particularly duodenal ulcers[23].

 Patients with AUGIB may present with bloody vomiting, passage of tarry black stools and/or passage of bright red blood per rectum[1].
-Patients with slow bleeding usually present with non-specific symptoms like shortness of breath and generalized fatigue while patients with active bleeding have more dramatic presentations[1].
-Laboratory findings are usually significant for microcytic anemia, low ferritin level, and high reticulocyte count[1].
+Patients with slow bleeding usually present with non-specific symptoms like shortness of breath and generalized fatigue, while patients with active bleeding have more dramatic presentations[1].
+Laboratory findings are usually significant for microcytic anemia, low ferritin levels, and high reticulocyte counts[1].
 The initial management of patients presenting with AUGIB depends on stratification into low or high risk[24,25].
-Multiple classification scores have been studied based on clinical, laboratory, and endoscopic findings, but the most commonly used scores are Glasgow-Blatchford score and Rockall score[26,27].
+Multiple classification scores have been studied based on clinical, laboratory and endoscopic findings, but the most commonly used scores are thr Glasgow-Blatchford score and Rockall score[26,27].

-The Glasgow-Blatchford score is calculated before endoscopy by adding up the score value for each of the following components: Blood urea, hemoglobin, systolic blood pressure, heart rate, presence of melena, syncope, liver disease, and cardiac failure.
-A Glasgow-Blatchford score > 0 requires an endoscopic intervention.
+The Glasgow-Blatchford score is calculated before endoscopy by adding up the score value for each of the following components: blood urea, hemoglobin, systolic blood pressure, heart rate, presence of melena, syncope, liver disease, and cardiac failure.
+A Glasgow-Blatchford score > 0 requires endoscopic intervention.
 Rockall score consists of a clinical initial score before the endoscopy and a full post-endoscopy score.
-The clinical (pre-endoscopic) Rockall score is calculated by adding the age, shock status, and comorbidity scores, whereas full (post-endoscopic) Rockall score is based on the addition of the diagnosis and the evidence of bleeding scores to the initial clinical Rockall score.
+The clinical (pre-endoscopic) Rockall score is calculated by adding the age, shock status, and comorbidity scores, whereas a full (post-endoscopic) Rockall score is based on the addition of the diagnosis and the evidence of bleeding scores to the initial clinical Rockall score.
 A clinical Rockall score of 0 and a full Rockall score of 0-2 indicate a low risk of bleeding or death[26,27].